SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ```

 ### <a name="UpdateStyles"></a>Update the style for the client-side web part
-As like as you did with the resource strings, you need to slightly update the SCSS style file, too.
-Thus, open the *GraphConsumer.module.scss* under the *src/webparts/graphConsumer/components* folder of the solution.
-Add the following style classes, right after the *.title* class:
+You also need to update the SCSS style file.
+Open the *GraphConsumer.module.scss* under the *src/webparts/graphConsumer/components* folder of the solution.
+Add the following style classes, right after the **.title** class:

 ```SCSS
   .form {